-When a college or university proposal requiring consultation is to be considered by the Board of trustees, that college or university president shall submit and authorized letter to the Office of the Chancellor from the campus student association prior to the first reading, stating the level of consultation and any position taken by the association on the issue, except under very unusual circumstances as reported to the Chancellor.
+When a college or university proposal requires consultation and approval by the Board of Trustees, the campus student association shall submit a letter stating the level of consultation and any position taken by the association on the issue.
+The letter must be submitted to the system office by the college or university president prior to the initial consideration of the proposal, except under very unusual circumstances as reported to the chancellor and the campus student association.